"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers

 In order to understand users' perception of the VPN ecosystem and its issues, we ask users to rate their concern levels towards VPN related issues.
 We find that users are very or extremely concerned about VPN providers selling their data (73.2\%, 917 of 1,252), and the VPN software containing malware (65.6\%, 821).
 Users also express higher degrees of concern towards more technical issues such as VPN software failing without warning (67.4\%, 884), and misconfigured VPN services (65.7\%, 823), illustrated in Figure~\ref{fig:concerns}.
 We find no statistically significant differences between users of different expertise or subscription types for these options ($\chi^{2}$, $p$>>0.05).

-Finally, we ask users the level of importance they associate with various efforts that VPN providers undertake which are typically geared at earning and increasing trust from their user base.
+Finally, we ask users what level of importance they associate with efforts that VPN providers undertake to earn and increase trust from the user base.
 We find that users consistently rate security protocols and disclosure of breaches (62\%, 776 of 1,252) as an extremely important effort, followed by having a clear logging policy (46.7\%, 585), and independent security audits (41.6\%, 521), as shown in Figure~\ref{fig:important}.
-While there may be other efforts that we do not list, we hope that VPN providers and researchers use these insights gleaned from the users' perspectives to inform their future efforts to foster user trust.
+While there may be other efforts that we do not list, we hope that VPN providers and researchers use these insights gleaned from the users' perspectives to inform their future efforts and campaigns to secure and foster user trust.